pcubillos/pyratbay/docs/atm_tutorial.rst

 Temperature Profiles
 --------------------

-Currently, there are three available temperature models that can be set with the ``tmodel`` key.
-Each one of these require a different set of parameters (``tpars``).
+Currently, there are three temperature models (``tmodel`` argument) to compute temperature profiles.
+Each one requires a different set of parameters (``tpars``), which is described in the table and sections below:
-The models, parameters, and references are listed in the following
-table:

 =================== ==================================================== ====
 Models (``tmodel``) Parameters (``tpars``)                               References